 MYTH: It's All About How They're Raised

-Though often said with good intentions, the sentiment that "it's all about how they're raised" implies several untrue and damaging beliefs about pit bulls and other bully breed dogs.
+Though often said with good intentions, the sentiment that "it's all about how they're raised" implies several untrue and damaging beliefs about pit-type dogs and the people that love them.

 All dogs are individuals.
 They are complex beings with feelings, emotions, and individual needs.
-Their past - the good and bad - absolutely plays a role in any dog’s behavior, but it shouldn't define them.
+Their past may give us context to their current behavior, but it's only one piece of a complex puzzle.

 A brown and white pit bull lays on a wooden porch, looking directly at the camera